ThePowerOfSwift/Ultimate-AdBlock/README.md

 This list is refreshed automagically (~ every week).
 The browser extension makes a network connection, downloads the new list and stores it without you knowing it.
 While this is fine for most users and has been for the last decade, there must be a better and faster way to protect your privacy.

-Thankfully Apple has created a new Content Blocker API for Safari (iOS & OSX).
+Thankfully Apple has created a new Content Blocker API for Safari (iOS & macOS).

 The goal of this extension is the following: